vorakl/FakeTpl/README.md

 curl -sSLfo /usr/bin/faketpl.sh http://faketpl.vorakl.name/faketpl.sh
 ```

-Then, include in the script by `source` or `.` command without specifying a full path:
+Then, include it in the script by `source` or `.` command without specifying a full path:

 ```bash
 source faketpl.sh
 ```

 and then, set some values for variables in our "template" file.
-To render the file, just send to the function some text with "templates" and write an output to a real file:
+To render the file, just send to the function this text with "templates" and write an output to a real file:

 ```bash
 export MYNAME=Oleksii